Travel: Alta is for skiers and families

 The Lay of the Land

 You’re not in Aspen anymore, Toto.
 What you won’t see at Alta: Snow bunnies, snowboarders, fur collars or chairlifts that seat more than four people.
 What you will see: Fluffy, light dry Utah snow.
 Five rustic lodges.
 New timers.
 The “Wild Old Bunch” old timers who’ve skied here more years than you’ve been alive.
-This place is as heaped in stories and history as its legendary 514 inches annual inches of snow.
+This place is as heaped in stories and history as its annual 551 inches of snow.

 Alta has two base areas: Wildcat and Albion, and a rope tow that allows you to traverse between the lifts and lodges.
 Hint: going up (Wildcat to Albion) is a bit tougher than going down.
 At the Albion Base, you’ll find everything you need: the ticket office, ski school, cafeteria and Alta Java, a great place to get your morning caffeine fix or homemade biscotti, waffles, fresh made local pastries and lemonade.